WSU-Physics-Courses/physics-581-physics-inspired-computation/Notes.md

 ## CoCalc Setup

 * [Purchase a license](https://cocalc.com/settings/licenses) with 2 projects to allow
-  the course and [WSU Courses CoCalc project] and [Shared CoCalc Project] to run.
+  the course and [WSU Courses CoCalc project] and [Shared CoCalc Project - Physics 581 Fall 2021] to run.
 This approach requires the students to pay $14 for access four the term (4 months).
 They can optionally use any license they already have instead.

   Optionally, one might opt to purchase a license for $n+2$ projects where $n$ is the number of students, if there is central funding available.
 See [Course Upgrading